Therapy for Gay, Bi & Queer Men

 • Exploring intimacy, identity, and desire with nuance

-• Healing the subtle and not-so-subtle ways the world has told you you’re not enough
+• Healing the subtle and not-so-subtle ways you’ve been told you’re not enough

-This is a space for all of you–the ambitious parts, the tender parts, the scared parts, and the unapologetically queer parts.
+This is queer therapy for men that welcomes all of you — the ambitious parts, the tender parts, the scared parts, and the unapologetically queer parts.

 What starts to shift